Rookout/docs/docs/dotnet-container-tutorial.md

 Configuration is where you can get fancy.
 You have got additional options up your sleeve:

 1. Move options to secret or configuration managers.
-2. If you are using [Rookout's hybrid architecture](hybrid-deployments.mdx), set up the controller host.
+2. If you are using [Rookout's hybrid architecture](hybrid-deployments.mdx), set up the controller's host configuration.
 3. Dig deeper into other options available right [here](dotnet-setup.mdx#sdk-api).

 ### 3. Configure Build Settings